mortizm1988/lecture_financial_statements_analysis/topic_1_foundations.md

 4. Ending balance of equity accounts

 ---
-## 6.4 Dependencies in Financial Statements
+## 5.8 Dependencies in Financial Statements
 1. Cash payments to reduce Trade payables will be reflected in the Balance sheet and Cash Flow Statement.​
 2. Recognizing non-current assets depreciation will be reflected in the Balance sheet and Income Statement.​
 3. Profits of the year will be reflected in the Balance Sheet, Income Statement, and Statement of Changes in Equity.​
 4. Shared capital issued will be reflected in ....

 ---
-## 6.5 Notes to the Financial Statements
+## 5.9 Notes to the Financial Statements
- It is the the larges component of the financial report.
+ It is the largest component of the financial report.

- They reveal important information about the company's financial position and performance that would be difficult to discern from the financial statements alone.​
+ They reveal important information about the company's financial position and performance that would be difficult to discern from the financial statements.​

 Important Elements:
   1. Basis of preparation: IFRS, US GAAP, etc.